MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_dtree.md

 ##### max_surrogate

 the maximum number of surrogate splits retained in the output.
-See the Details for a description of how surrogate splits are used in the model fitting.
 Setting this to 0 can greatly improve the performance of the algorithm; in some cases almost half the computation time is spent in computing surrogate splits.

 ##### use_surrogate